-The resultant best-matching velocity models for all the clusters are displayed in Figure 9.
-For clusters 1, and 2, models with 20 km thick ULVZ are found to match the main positive polarity peak in timing and amplitude.
-While the clusters 1 and 2 were uniquely formed, they are not markedly different in their shape, and accordingly the solution models are similar.
+The resultant best-matching 1-D ULVZ structures for all the clusters are displayed in Figure 9.
+For clusters 1, and 2, models with a 20 km thick ULVZ are found to match the main positive polarity peak in timing and amplitude.
+While the bin cluster stacks 1 and 2 were unique from each other, they are not markedly different in their shape, and accordingly the solution models are essentially similar.
 The downswing that follows the main peak is not matched in bin clusters 1 and 2.
-This feature might be due to a reflection off high velocity layering above our model space of exploration, e.g., 100 km or higher.
+This feature might be due to a reflection off high velocity layering above our model space of exploration, e.g., 100 km or higher, which we do not pursue here.
 Three-dimensional structure may also contribute to the later arriving downswing (discussed more in the Discussion Section).
 Trade-offs between ULVZ thickness and velocity reduction exist, which is punctuated by the different ULVZ reductions and thicknesses in the solution models.
 Among best-fit models are linear gradient models at the top of the ULVZ layering sequence (Figure 9).

-Synthetic bin-clusters for best-fit models for clusters 3 and 4 (to the east) match the observed bin-clusters fairly well, with a ULVZ layer overlain by a high velocity layer, and an LVZ overlying that (Figure 9).
-For bin-cluster 3, a range of models fit the observations as well as the best-fit model (especially in regards to the LVZ at the top of the layering sequence); for bin-cluster 4, a smaller range in models fits the observations.
+Bin clusters 3 and 4 are in the southeast of our study area (Figure 8d).
+Synthetics from best-fit models match the observed bin-clusters fairly well, with a thinner ULVZ layer than for clusters 1 and 2 to the west, and additionally overlain by a high velocity layer, and an LVZ overlying that (Figure 9).
+For bin-cluster 3, a range of models fit the observations as well as the best-fit model (especially in regards to the LVZ at the top of the layering sequence); for bin-cluster 4, a somewhat smaller range in models fits the observations.
 The bin cluster stack 5 has a similar shape and character as bin cluster 4, but the peak amplitude is lower, and resulting good-fit models are more variable, with some having and some lacking an LVZ layer overlying the HVZ.
-The character of bin-cluster 6 is a small positive pulse followed by a negative pulse.
+Some of the good-fit models are similar to the models of clusters 3 and 4.
+The character of bin-cluster 6 (located to the north of bin-cluster 5) has a small positive pulse followed by a negative pulse.
 The best-fit model is similar in character to that for bin cluster 3.
 However, the character of the 2nd half of bin clusters 3 and 6 are quite different (which is not a part of the signal that our models discriminate against very well).
 Interestingly, to the north of clusters 1 and 2, bin cluster 7 initiates with a negative peak, which is best-matched by a model with a high velocity layer on top of a negligibly thin ULVZ.